elementx54/moosefw_vim/README.md

 lines looking for a `[*Opening*]` and `[]` closing pair.
 This plugin identifies MOOSE input files as being `filetype=moose_fw`.
 The `moose_fw` stands for _MOOSE Framework_.

+Although indentation formatting is not required, this plugin includes indentation formatting based on user indentation settings.
+Auto-indentation occurs as text is entered, both forward and backward indents.
+To fix indents on an entire input file, use the Vim command in normal mode `gg=G`.

 ### Default Configuration Values
 The number of lines to search the beginning of a file for a section pair of